Doonesbury by Garry Trudeau for March 14, 2012

 35. Missing large

-gwaktek about 12 years ago
+gwaktek over 12 years ago

 We inform, per Surgeon General’s warning, the dangers of smoking- select municipalities forbid it.
 We employ a waiting period and background check for handgun purchases.
 These are potential life-enders.
 Now Texas takes a similar approach to a 100% CERTAIN life-ending process, and he rabid left (well-represented in this comics group) predictably takes the low, primal demonization approach towards religion in society and conservatives in general.
 You people reek of self-satisfied ignorance and seem very comfy in leaning on trite one-liners and flawed post-hoc arguments about the utility of life.
 Shame on you all.